Kichi779/Twitch-Chat-Bot/README.md

 # ⚠️Legal⚠️

-The software designed to perform website security testing.
-The author is not responsible for any illegal use of these programs.
-This is 100% educational, please do not misuse this tool.
+This software is developed solely for educational and security research purposes, specifically for website security testing.
+The author is not responsible for any misuse, illegal activities, or unauthorized access conducted using this tool.
+By using this software, you acknowledge that any consequences of improper or unethical use are entirely your responsibility.

+This software is developed using Python and operates with the Requests module.
+It is an automated system that does not collect, store, or share any personal data.
+The tool is designed strictly for cybersecurity testing, data mining algorithms, and ethical vulnerability analysis.

+Additionally, this software is intended to provide educational insights into brute force attacks, data mining algorithms, and automated request-sending techniques.
+Any misuse is strictly prohibited, and all responsibility lies with the user.

+Any unauthorized use of this software for malicious activities such as hacking, credential theft, or unauthorized data access is strictly forbidden.

-If there is a legal problem, please contact my e-mail address.
+If you have any legal concerns, please contact me via email.

 kichi779@protonmail.com